You have questions about studying medicine at UMCH?

 No. As a student at the campus, you are enrolled at the University of Medicine, Pharmacy, Sciences and Technology of Targu Mures.
 The university is one of the leading state medical faculties in Romania.
 The campus is a branch of the UMFST of Targu Mures.

-2. Study programme
+2. Study program

 In addition, a Romanian language course is taking place for 90 minutes per week during the first two years of study.
 No previous knowledge of the Romanian language is required.
 This language course must be offered due to the accreditation requirements – as it is the case at many other comparable international medical faculties.
-According to our experience, it does not constitute a hindrance for successful progress in your studies, but should rather be seen as a broadening of your language horizon.
+According to our experience, it does not constitute a hindrance for successful progress in your studies but should rather be seen as a broadening of your language horizons.
 For the two-week lessons in Targu Mures during the first three years of study, the acquired language skills are by no means necessary as they are taught in English.
 However, you will benefit from these for your private free-time activities in Targu Mures.

 You can find more information about the study structure here.

 The first three years of study include three modules of two weeks each, which will be completed in Targu Mures.
 These modules are the following:

 Year 1: Anatomy 1 and 2 (Laboratory of the Anatomy Department)